floriandriessen/magnetosphere-cakwind-2d/README.md

 ## Setup

-After cloning go into the local directory and fetch AMRVAC makefile (assuming you have exported the AMRVAC_DIR variable in the .bashrc (linux) or .bash_profile (macos))
+After cloning go into the local directory and fetch AMRVAC makefile (assuming you have exported the `AMRVAC_DIR` variable in the `.bashrc` on linux or `.bash_profile` on macos)
 ```
 $ setup.pl -d=2
 ```